ldfo/traffic-sign-classifier/writeup_template.md

 #### 1. Image processing.

 First I converted the images to grayscale for reducing the dimensionality.
-We want to train only on one color channel because it's enough.
+I assume grayscale images work better because the excess information of the extra channels only adds confusion into the learning process.

-Then I used the cv2.equalizeHist function for making the histograms of the image more centered, it doesn't work well in places where we have very bright and very dark pixels but in general it does a good job making the images more homogeneous.
+Then I used the cv2.equalizeHist function for making the histograms of the image more centered, it doesn't work well in places where we have very bright and very dark pixels but in general, it does a good job making the images more homogeneous.

 Lastly I normalized the images for giving a more consistent dynamic range on the images.

+If we didn't scale our input training vectors, the ranges of our distributions of feature values would likely be different for each feature, and thus the learning rate would cause corrections in each dimension that would differ (proportionally speaking) from one another.
+We might be over compensating a correction in one weight dimension while undercompensating in another.

 Example of an image before and after processing: